-Recommended Dosage for Treatment of HIV-1:
+Recommended Dosage for treatment of HIV-1

-The recommended dosage of ritonavir is 600 mg twice daily by mouth to be taken with meals.
+The recommended dosage of ritonavir is 600 mg twice daily by mouth.
 Use of a dose titration schedule may help to reduce treatment-emergent adverse events while maintaining appropriate ritonavir plasma levels.
 Ritonavir should be started at no less than 300 mg twice daily and increased at 2 to 3 day intervals by 100 mg twice daily.
 The maximum dose of 600 mg twice daily should not be exceeded upon completion of the titration.